Skip to content

 In public spaces, to protect yourself and help us:

-• please don't feed the birds
+• please do not feed the birds

 • avoid touching dead or sick birds